Skip to content

 Document failed to upload

-Fix the most common upload problems in VerifyPDF, from non-PDF files and oversized documents to password-protected, corrupted files and an empty allowance.
+Fix the most common upload problems in VerifyPDF, from unsupported file types and oversized documents to password-protected, corrupted files and an empty allowance.

 Most failed uploads come from one of a few causes.
 Find the message you saw below and follow the fix.

-VerifyPDF only analyses original PDFs.
-A Word file, an image, a screenshot or a file that was renamed to end in .pdf without really being one is rejected.
+A Word file, a spreadsheet or a file that was renamed to end in .pdf without really being one is rejected.

 To fix it, download the original PDF from the bank, employer, portal or issuer and upload that file.
-Do not use screenshots stitched into a PDF as a substitute.
+For an identity document, upload a clear photo or scan in one of the accepted image formats.

 See submit a document for the file rules.